 No technology can ever replace the smell and feel of a paper and a pen.
 All they can do is to get close enough to that feel.
 Bamboo Paper is easy to use app that is almost close to real paper feeling.
 You can make notes and drawings in the same way as you do on a paper.
 The latest update has brought support for palm-rejection, which helps on a bigger screen like iPad Pro.

 Inkist has a wide range of brushes to give a perfect touch to your drawing.
 It supports importing files from formats like PNG, PSD, and proprietary ISimage file formats.
 Even though the app is comparatively smaller in size, it has all the required features, one of which is the support for pressure sensitive stylus.
 Above all, the app is completely free to download and use.

 #9.
 Zen Brush 2

 Zen Brush 2 is the successor of an earlier Zen Brush app on App Store.
 The new version supports iPad Pro and also Apple Pencil.
 The app is focused on the feel of East Asian ink brush.
 As soon as you start the app, all you need to do is to lay down your idea on the white area with an ink brush.
 It is very easy to get used to Zen Brush 2.
 The app isn't free, but it is worth it, taking its usefulness into consideration.

 #10.
 Auryn Ink

 Auryn Ink (pronounced as “Orin”) is a simulation of watercolor painting.
 Your watercolors will flow into each other, the same way they do in real.
 Apart from that, the shade of color changes when they are dried out.
-This let you paint the same way as you do on a canvas.
+This lets you paint the same way as you do on a canvas.
 There are different paper options that absorb colors differently, so choose wisely.
-Lastly, the app isn't free, but if you are a pro artist then the price is worth it.
+Lastly, the app isn't free, but if you are a pro artist, then the price is worth it.